germanonate/word-count-challenge/README.md

 ## Features

-- Reads a file and extracts words using regular expressions.
+- Reads a .txt file and extracts words using regular expressions.

 - Displays the word count and frequency in a formatted manner.